Grand Prairie Area Demonstration Project: Current status

 As of 2014, the lower half of the pump station has been constructed at DeValls Bluff.
 The White River Irrigation District has not obtained subscribers to receive the water once pumping commences.

 Costs continue to escalate, and the Corps of Engineers, along with State of Arkansas, have no way of projecting the final cost to complete the project to any certainty.
 Farmers are not willing to subscribe when the cost is unknown.
 Cost is a concern to farmers as a farmer's profit margins are already small.
 If the water can not be provided at a cost affordable to the farmers, there will not be any subscribers.
 On the other hand, if the project is not completed in the near future, there will not be any farm activity in the area as pumping water up from the aquifers is already becoming cost prohibitive.

-Without the project, at current pumping rates, the aquifers will no longer be a source of water and the farming industry will no longer continue in the area as we know it today.
-The economies of the farming communities will suffer and a lot of the population will relocate to find other jobs and sources of income to raise their families.
+Without the project, at current pumping rates, the aquifers will no longer be a source of water and the farming industry may decline in the area; the economies of the farming communities may suffer.